Business Representatives are members of ACTRA Toronto’s professional staff who ensure individual productions comply with ACTRA contracts.

 Business Representatives prioritize their actions on a daily basis according to situations involving personal safety, unscripted nudity and/or sexually problematic scenes, or situations involving abuse of child performers – these types of situations will be dealt with on a priority basis because of their serious nature.
 (If you are calling about any of these situations, please insist on speaking with a Business Representative.)

-Call ACTRA Toronto immediately at 416.928.2278 if you see a performer-related problem on set that involves:
+Call ACTRA Toronto immediately at 416.928.2278 if you see or experience a Critical Situation as defined below:

 If you are experiencing or wish to report a Critical Situation on set that meets the criteria outlined above: